dgcosta2/matrix/README.md

 ```
 def m1 = Matrix(~l: for List(i: 0..30): i, ~s: [5, 3, 2])
 ```
-To access the first element in this object you can call
+you can access the first element in this object by calling
 ```
 > m1[[1, 1, 1]]
 0
 ```
 > Indexing in `Matrix` uses mathematical indices that begin at 1, not 0.

+> The outer brackets are a requirement of the `Indexable` Interface, while the inner ones represent the `List` of indices

 If the list passed has less elements than `shape`, a `Matrix` object is returned.